EttusResearch/uhd/host/docs/usrp_e1x0.rst

 ------------------------------------------------------------------------
 Specify a Non-standard Image
 ------------------------------------------------------------------------
-UHD will automatically select the USRP-Embedded FPGA image from the installed images package.
+UHD software will automatically select the USRP-Embedded FPGA image from the installed images package.
 The FPGA image selection can be overridden with the **--fpga=** device address parameter.